 My first thought was to answer, “How don’t you?”
 For years, I’ve found writing subtext to be one of the most enjoyable parts of the process.
 But clearly he didn’t.
 He was having a problem.
 He knew that subtext meant the thoughts that the character is not saying – the ideas that are being suggested, but not actually voiced directly, below (sub) the text.
-Be a subtext detective – Sherlock Holmes Sign of Four (Muse Distribution International) Winifred Greenwood: 'Versatile Artist of the Silent Drama' Winifred Greenwood toured in vaudeville, performed in musical comedies, and did dramatic stock work before joining the film world.
+And he knew that it was essential that dialogue had subtext, but somehow he was struggling to write it.
+Could I help?
+Be a subtext detective – Sherlock Holmes Sign of Four (Muse Distribution International) That made me stop and consider what I actually do instinctively when I’m writing dialogue and what lies behind what I do.
+The subtext to writing subtext!
+And I discovered there were nine steps to writing good dialogue with subtext.
+1. 2.
+She starts to walk away.
+MIKE I don’t want you to go just yet.
+CLAIRE I can stay a little longer.
+MIKE Let’s talk.
+3. 4.
+5. Winifred Greenwood: 'Versatile Artist of the Silent Drama' Winifred Greenwood toured in vaudeville, performed in musical comedies, and did dramatic stock work before joining the film world.

 She was versatile, consistent and a hard worker, helping her work consistently through the early days of film and into the early talkies.
 And she, like so many others, got her start in the movies in Chicago.
 Greenwood was born January 1, 1885 in Genesee, New York.
 Like so many other stars of the silent screen, she got her taste of the limelight at a young age.
 She told Motography that she made her debut as Leah in “Leah The Forsaken” at the age of 3, filling in for the play's regular little starlet.
 This taste of the spotlight woke something within Greenwood and by 10, she was performing regularly on stage.